KouroshKSH/Bug-Severity-Prediction-via-ML-Models/README.md

 2. Kourosh Sharifi was responsible for the EDA, model implementation of XGBoost, LightGBM, Random Forest and BERT, and writing the final report for this project.
 3. Kutluhan Aygüzel was responsible for research, data preprocessing, and writing the final report.
 4. Arya Hassibi was responsible for BERT and ensemble models.

-## Figures

-> images needed
-![][image12]
-Figure 1: Feature importance graph of the XGBoost model
-![][image13]
-Figure 2: The confusion matrix of the XGBoost model
-![][image14]
-Figure 3: The confusion matrix of the Random Forest model after Bayesian Optimization 21
-![][image15]Figure 4: The poor results of the Random Forest model